• Skip to primary navigation

 Teriyaki Sauce

 This homemade teriyaki sauce (gluten-free + paleo + vegan) is too good.
-I just loved this sweet n sour tasting flavor when I added this to my stir-fried green beans and mushroom recipe.
+I just loved this sweet and sour flavor when I added it to my stir-fried green beans and mushroom recipe.

 Teriyaki sauce is easy and quick to make.
 It takes just 5 - 10 minutes.
-Just assemble all ingredients and it's good to go.
+Just assemble all the ingredients, and it's good to go.
 Your homemade teriyaki sauce is ready.
-Store the sauce once cooled and remove when required for stir-frying vegetables, tofu or your noodles or anything you want with a teriyaki flavor or use as a marinade.
+Store the sauce once cooled and remove when required for stir-frying vegetables,ย tofu,ย noodles, or anything you want with a teriyaki flavor or use as a marinade.
 Simplified!!

 Homemade Gluten-free Teriyaki Sauce (Paleo + Vegan)

-Teriyaki sauce authentically belongs to Asian cuisine and more specifically to Japanese cuisine.
+Teriyaki sauceย authentically belongs toย Asian cuisineย and, more specifically, toย Japanese cuisine.
 This is a sweet and sour flavorful sauce or marinade.
-The base of teriyaki sauce is made of soy sauce authentically which adds to the gluten to the teriyaki.
-So for a gluten-free teriyaki sauce, use tamari or coconut aminos.
+Traditionally, the base of teriyaki sauce is soy sauce, which adds gluten to the teriyaki.
+So, for a gluten-free teriyaki sauce, use tamari or coconut aminos.

-1. For gluten free teriyaki sauce:- Tamari/ coconut aminos
+1. For the gluten-free teriyaki sauce:- Tamari/ coconut aminos

 2. For Vegan:- Soy sauce/ tamari/ coconut aminos